cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 Again, it does not matter if `TxBody` was encoded canonically or not.

-Note that in order to decode `SignDocRaw`, the regular `SignDoc` type should be used.
+Note that in order to decode `SignDocRaw` for displaying contents to users, the regular `SignDoc` type should be used.

 3. Broadcast `TxRaw`

-In order to make sure that the signed body bytes exactly match encoded body bytes, clients should broadcast `TxRaw` below copying the same body bytes as passed to `SignDocRaw`:
+In order to make sure that the signed body bytes exactly match the encoded body bytes, clients should encode and broadcast `TxRaw` with the same body bytes used in `SignDocRaw`.

 ```proto
 // types/types.proto